RinoRika/Aerolite/README.md

 # Aerolite
 A free and open-source Minecraft hack client based on FDP\
-Made By Stars,Packet,Crazy
+Made By Stars,Packet,Crazy.\
-# 提示
-请勿购买Rock内部，他使用的是我们的开源水影字符串。\
-另外某些魔水大神也不是什么好人，比如temple,yinglin.
+Sadly,Packet exited the developer group because he need to study.Good luck for him!